simeononsecurity/simeononsecurity.ch/content/articles/building-and-maintaining-a-secure-devops-pipeline/index.en.md

 For example, Splunk is a popular tool that can be used for log analysis, performance monitoring, and SIEM.
 It can be integrated into the DevOps pipeline to provide real-time feedback on the performance and security of the pipeline and applications.
 It can also provide insights into any security incidents that occur, allowing developers to quickly remediate any vulnerabilities.

 Another example is Prometheus, which is an open-source monitoring and alerting system that can be used to monitor various metrics, including the performance of the pipeline and applications.
 It can be integrated into the DevOps pipeline to provide continuous monitoring, and can alert developers when performance or security issues arise.
-Additionally, it can provide valuable feedback to developers, allowing them to improve the quality and efficiency of the DevOps pipeline.
+Also, it can provide valuable feedback to developers, allowing them to improve the quality and efficiency of the DevOps pipeline.

 ## Best Practices for Maintaining a Secure DevOps Pipeline